mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 PBL can be effective in diverse fields of practice including: inclusive pedagogies [@leggett_impact_2021], and the use of appropriate "learning scaffolds" [@kokotsaki_project-based_2016, p.
 8], language learning [@gibbes_project-based_2014], and digital making [@weng_characterizing_2022].
 However, due to the difficulty of generalising and abstracting frameworks linked to domain specific knowledge and processes, a gap exists in PBL literature regarding kind of scaffolding that might support the develop CGD&P more specifically.

 THE CHALLENGE OF FINDING APPROPRIATE LEVEL OF SCAFFOLDING AND HOW TO COMMUNICATE SPECIFIC PBL APPROACHES / PEDAGOGIES.

+SOMETHING GENERAL ABOUT THIS BEING AN UNSOLVABLE PROBLEM - A WICKED PROBLEM WITH ALWAYS SUITS REVISITING WITH NEW, CONTEXTUALLY APPROPRIATE SOLUTIONS AND APPROACHES.

 <!-- It is of value to examine PBL literature detailing structure and pedagogical approaches in the area of digital product production and language learning. -->